-Sustainability in Practice illustrates ways of minimising energy use in the home, in travel, in purchases and in improving biodiversity in gardens and surrounding green areas.
+Sustainability in Practice is not for optimists, or pessimists, but activists.
+It illustrates ways of minimising energy use in the home, in travel, in purchases and in improving biodiversity in gardens and surrounding green areas.

 Sustainability In Practice is targeted at:-

 - Home owners, tenants and gardeners who wish to live more sustainably

 - Tradesmen, building surveyors, architects and council staff working on housing upgrades

 - Residents wishing to save money by living more simply